 Start with the basics

 I always start with a cotton singlet or t-shirt underneath as a foundation especially if I’m going to wear a jumper or some sort of knit.
-Also I find wearing multiple layers provides ample warmth without your outfit feeling too bulky and cumbersome.
+Also I find wearing multiple lightweight layers provides ample warmth without your outfit feeling too bulky and cumbersome.
 I will always finish the look off with a big coat or jacket – this is a great opportunity to make a statement by opting for outerwear in a strong pattern or colour.
 If it’s especially cold outside I wear a big scarf, my favourite being an oversized Louis Vuitton scarf which makes for a nice (and warm) finishing touch.
 One thing to be mindful of when layering is to watch out for materials rubbing together, sometimes certain fabrics don’t work well against each other and can end up getting damaged or causing pilling.